ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2023-Spring/README.md

 (3) Discover different slowly changing dimension (SCD) types. **(3 points)**

 In the "dimension lookup/update" step, you can set different SCD types to handle the future changes with different ways in the dimension tables.
 Follow the steps to discover the differences between different SCD types.
-Suppose you have successfully loaded the customer_dim table in PostgreSQ and the default type of dimension update in PDI is "Insert", i.e., SCD type 2.
+Suppose you have successfully loaded the customer_dim table in PostgreSQ and the default type of dimension update in PDI is "Insert" (i.e., SCD type 2).
 - Step 1: Open the customers.csv file;
 - Step 2: Find the customer with customer_id of "146" and change her address from "8989 N Port Washington Rd" to "8990 S Port Washington Rd";
 - Step 3: Re-run the transformation, see what happens in the dimension table;